11.6 C

-Jim Acosta, a CNN anchor, is set to depart from the network, as revealed by the Status newsletter on Monday, January 27.
-Acosta confirmed his plan to leave during personal discussions and his final broadcast on January 28.
+CNN anchor Jim Acosta is set to depart the network, as revealed by the Status newsletter on Monday, January 27, 2025.
+Acosta confirmed his plan to leave during personal discussions and his final broadcast on January 28, 2025.

 Mark Thompson, a senior executive at CNN, had previously recommended moving Acosta’s morning show to a late-night slot, corresponding with Donald Trump’s re-emergence in power.

-According to reports, Thompson had a discussion with Acosta about moving his show, CNN Newsroom with Jim Acosta, from its current 10 a.m. slot to a midnight to 2 a.m.
+According to reports, Thompson discussed with Acosta moving his show, CNN Newsroom with Jim Acosta, from its current 10 a.m. slot to midnight to 2 a.m.
 ET slot.
 Thompson believed the late-night slot could help the network capture prime-time viewership on the West Coast and attract global audiences via streaming platforms.

-A source communicated with the Status newsletter, stating, “The network aims to push Acosta aside as a concession to Trump.
+A source told the Status newsletter, stating, “The network aims to push Acosta aside as a concession to Trump.
 A midnight slot does not match his program’s strong network ratings.”

 In the 2018 episode, Trump chastised Acosta while an aide tried to remove the microphone from him.
 Trump stated, “CNN should be ashamed of itself having you work for them.
 You are a rude, terrible person.
 You shouldn’t be working for CNN,” as reported by Newsweek.